ibuddieat/zk_libcod/doc/added_dvars.md

     * Default: True
     * Effect: Toggle IWD file verification triggered by cp client commands.

+> [!NOTE]
-Note: Unless stated otherwise, all default values are defined to preserve the stock behavior of the game.
+> Unless stated otherwise, all default values are defined to preserve the stock behavior of the game.